D-Harshith/DataAnalystPrep/SQl/Second_Highest_salary.md

         OFFSET 1 LIMIT 1
     ) AS SecondHighestSalary;
 ```
-Oddset: the OFFSET clause is used to skip a specified number of rows at the beginning of a result set before starting to return data
+Offset: the OFFSET clause is used to skip a specified number of rows at the beginning of a result set before starting to return data

-Last visited: 4/30/25
+Last visited: 5/7/25